benedictnkosi/aluveapp/README.md

 Add annotations for routing
 php composer.phar require annotations

-Add apache support - this create the .htaccess file inside public folder.
+Add apache support - this creates the .htaccess file inside public folder.
 Xamp must be configured to point to the public folder php composer.phar require symfony/apache-pack

 Start the symfony server